Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: (Twisted) Endoscopy theory

 \subsection{Cuspidal functions}

 In this subsection, we recall the definition of cuspidal and stabilizing functions, following Labesse~\cite[Definition 3.8.1, 3.8.2]{Lab99}.
-Recall that $\gamma\in\msf G(K)$ is called an elliptic element if the maximal split sub-torus of the center of $Z_{\msf G}(\gamma)$ is equal to the maximal split sub-torus of $Z(\msf G)$.
+Recall that an element $\gamma\in\msf G(K)$ is called an elliptic element if the maximal split subtorus of the center of $Z_{\msf G}(\gamma)$ is equal to the maximal split subtorus of $Z(\msf G)$.